onflow/flow-nft/README.md

 - Are the variable, function, and parameter names descriptive enough?
 - Are there any openings for bugs or vulnerabilities that we are not noticing?

-Please create an issue in this repo if there is a feature that you believe needs discussing or changing.
+Please create an issue in this repository if there is a feature that you believe needs discussing or changing.

 ## Core Features (main NonFungibleToken interface)